Los Angeles Department of Water and Power: Power delivery

+Modern history

 On January 17, 1994, the city of Los Angeles experienced its one and only total system black-out as a result of the Northridge earthquake.
 Much of the power was restored within a few hours.

 In September 2005, a DWP worker accidentally cut power lines that caused over half of Los Angeles to be without power for one and one-half hours.